"The key to successful pothole repair is preparation, and the use of the right materials."

 As you wait for the cold patch to fully cure, take your time and clean out any cracks in the driveway area.

 Remove as much loose material as possible and fill them to within one-quarter inch of the surface with a great epoxy crack filler.

 Wait one week and then fill the crack to the top.
+Place small stones and sand in the fresh epoxy to disguise the crack.
 This two-step process will help to create a smooth surface at each crack location.

 Old Blacktop Crack Video